Education health and care plan

 The information provided here is about asking for a personal budget when an education, health and care plan is being considered.

 Parents, carers or young people (aged 16 and over) have the right to request a personal budget during the assessment and planning process when an education, health and care plan is being drawn up or when an existing plan is being reviewed.

 A personal budget has to be specifically related to the outcomes identified in the plan to support your child or a young person’s special educational and related needs.

-This is a set of arrangements that was introduced in September 2014.
 The local authority will work on this collaboratively with families, children and young people as well as other key stakeholders.

 Schools, academies and post-16 providers are currently required to provide appropriate support for children with SEN and disabilities through the funding that is made available by both local and central government.
 Schools, academies, post-16 providers and special schools already have funding to meet a wide range of learning support needs.

-The Special Educational Needs Assessment & Review Team (SENART) are also able to provide further information on what specific personal budget arrangements might be available when an assessment for an Education, Health & Social Care Plan has been agreed.
+The Special Educational Needs Assessment and Review Team (SENART) are also able to provide further information on what specific personal budget arrangements might be available when an assessment for an Education, Health & Social Care Plan has been agreed.

 For information about our direct payments service go to the Direct payments webpage.